Wow Vietnam

 Personalized letter for experiencing a fine dining by the bay for the most sophisticated travelers.

-Your Experience Manager
+Your Cruise Manager

 Heritage Cruises tells story of Vietnam’s “King of Ships”